Legal battle emerges over Craftsman

 Stanley Black & Decker has fired a lawsuit at Sears Holdings, claiming a breach of contract and trademark infringement.

-According to a report from Reuters, Stanley Black & Decker filed the suit on March 6 following the launch of the Craftsman Ultimate Collection professional-grade mechanics tools from Sears.
+Stanley Black & Decker filed the suit on March 6 following the launch of the Craftsman Ultimate Collection professional-grade mechanics tools from Sears.

 The Craftsman tool brand was acquired by Stanley Black & Decker two years ago in a deal valued at $900 million as the struggling Sears looked to shed brands in exchange for much needed cash.